 The qualified candidate will be a high school graduate or has completed some college classwork related to education, child psychology, American history, science, museum education, or related field and experience working with children in a supervised camp or school setting for 1-2 years.
 Knowledge of and experience with hands-on exploration, learning, and teaching techniques.
 Knowledge of and experience with conflict resolution philosophy and techniques.
 Working knowledge of current trends in K-12 education, learning, and teaching techniques.
 Ability to work cooperatively with camp staff as a group and to initiate projects and possess strong verbal and written communication skills.
 Ability to speak languages in addition to English, a plus.
 The ideal candidate will demonstrate enthusiasm and eagerness to be part of a professional learning environment, have strong organizational skills and ability to manage multiple projects.
 Ability to work evenings and weekends required.
 Certification or willingness to be trained in CPR and First Aid.
 Proof of prior DOE fingerprinting or willingness to be fingerprinted.

 We offer a competitive stipend for this position and the opportunity to be a part of a very rewarding time in the Museum’s history!

-For consideration e-mail resume with salary requirements to: email@example.com.
+For consideration e-mail resume to: email@example.com.